 Factors shall be applied to determine each of the following components.

-Guidance Note: Material to assist in the calculation of the components is available on the Academy website at .

 CA = Provision for amortization of the unamortized surrender charges calculated by the insurer based on each contract’s surrender charge schedule, using prescribed assumptions, except that lapse rates shall be based on the insurer’s prudent estimate, but with no provision for federal income taxes or mortality.

 FE = Provision for fixed dollar expenses less fixed dollar revenue calculated using prescribed assumptions, the contract’s actual expense charges, the insurer’s anticipated actual expenses and lapse rates, both estimated on a prudent estimate basis, and with no provision for federal income taxes or mortality.

-GC = Provision for the costs of providing the GMDB less net available spread-based charges determined by the formula F GV G AV R, where GV and AV are as defined in Section 6.C.1.
+GC = Provision for the costs of providing the GMDB less net available spread-based charges determined by the formula F×GV-G×AV×R, where GV and AV are as defined in Section 7.C.1.

-R = A scaling factor that is a linear function of the ratio of the margin offset to total account charges (W) and takes the form R( 0, 1) 0 1 W .
-The intercept and slope factors for this linear function may vary according to:
+R = A scaling factor that is a linear function of the ratio of the margin offset to total account charges (W) and takes the form Rβ1,β2=β1+β2×W. The intercept and slope factors for this linear function may vary according to:

 Product type.